 Gorham Mountain to Ocean Path Loop is a 3.2 mile heavily trafficked loop trail located near Bar Harbor, Maine that features beautiful wild flowers and is rated as moderate.
-The trail offers a number of activity options and is accessible from April until August.
+The trail offers a number of activity options and is best used from April until August.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash

 A wonderful loop hike that will take you along the shore of the Atlantic, over mountain ledges to end at Sand Beach.
 This is a wonderful loop hike that will take you along the shore of Newport Cove past powerful Thunderhole and then up over the open ledges of Gorham Mountain.
 You will have beautiful ocean views along the entire route.
 When you come down Gorham Mountain to the north you can also run up the Bee Hive if you have the energy.
 After you descend back to Sand Beach spend some time out on the sand relaxing!